des4maisons/til/til.md

 # everything else

+* In Google Calendar, there is a more straightforward way to show/hide declined events than going into Settings.
+Near top right, there is a dropdown for what timerange to display.
+Click that, and at the bottom, there is "show/hide declined events".
 * If you shorten a URL with [Google's URL shortener](http://goo.gl/), you can track how many times the link was clicked. [help doc](https://support.google.com/faqs/answer/190768?hl=en)